 ‘Newstart isn’t enough to cover essentials, let alone afford rent in Canberra,’ said Dave.

 ‘I’ve had to learn how to access support, and how to supplement the Newstart payments with help from community organisations.

 ‘Vinnies gave me vouchers for food and clothing, and I’ve started accessing community pantries for food.
 I’m working out how to get the support that’s out there, and tapping into services.
-It’s a maze unless you know how to get the support,’ said Phil.
+It’s a maze unless you know how to get the support,’ said Dave.